Support for Trafficked People Program

 Justice Support Stream

-The Justice Support Stream provides support until the investigation and prosecution of a human trafficking or slavery-related matter is finalised.
+This stream provides support until the investigation and prosecution of a human trafficking or slavery-related matter is finalised.

 Clients have access to the following support as needed and if eligible: